7 reasons why by comparison with the USSR the US is losing in Afghanistan

 (3) the Jihadi rebels who fought the USSR and the Afghan government in the 1980s (the so-called “Mujahedeen”) were strongly backed by the US and by a coalition of US allies including Pakistan, Britain, Saudi Arabia and Egypt.
 They were provided with secure base areas in Pakistan and were also abundantly supplied with often sophisticated weapons including famously Stinger anti aircraft missiles.

-By contrast the Taliban has received no overt support from any foreign government whatsoever and has fought the US and the US led coalition largely on its own;
+By contrast the Taliban has received no overt support from any foreign government and has fought the US and the US led coalition largely on its own;

-(4) The total number of Soviet troops who passed through Afghanistan in the 1980s is put at 620,000, though the actual number present in Afghanistan at any one time was never more than 80-104,000 (the latter is the absolute peak).
+(4) The total number of Soviet troops who passed through Afghanistan in the 1980s is put at 620,000, though the actual number present in Afghanistan at any one time was never more than 80-104,000 (the latter is the absolute peak figure).

 The total number of US troops who have passed through Afghanistan is surprisingly difficult to come by; however the peak number of US troops in Afghanistan at any one time seems to have been around 30,000.
 To these of course should be added the various troop contributions made by various US allies, though these have varied widely both in number and effectiveness.